Measuring What Matters: The AI Pluralism Index: Conclusion

 \section{Conclusion}

 Pluralistic AI requires structures that allow many voices to shape technical and governance choices, and mechanisms that render those structures visible and answerable.
 The AI Pluralism Index provides a principled, auditable, and adaptable way to measure progress toward that goal.
-We will publish regular releases with evidence graphs, adjudication logs, reliability statistics, and sensitivity analyses (links anonymized for review).
+We will publish regular releases with evidence graphs, adjudication logs, reliability statistics, and sensitivity analyses.
+The first public version is available at: